markfarrell/markfarrell.github.io/_posts/2017-12-18-fourier-transforms-on-coherent-algebras.md

 ---

-I would like to elaborate on how the theory of duality in coherent algebras generalizes the Fourier theory of finite abelian groups in a way that could useful towards e.g. the classification if distance-regular graphs, continuing from where I left off in my previous post.
+I would like to elaborate on how the theory of duality in coherent algebras generalizes the Fourier theory of finite abelian groups in a way that could be useful towards e.g. the classification if distance-regular graphs, continuing from where I left off in my previous post.

 Suppose that $$\mathcal{W}$$ is a commutative coherent algebra (of order $$n$$ and dimension $$d$$).